USEPA/workshops/rmd_posts/2015-01-15-08-Repeat-Reproduce.md

 large_vec1<-as.numeric(1:100000)
 large_vec2<-as.numeric(100000:1)
 #Different speed
-system.time(large_vec1+large_vec2)
+vec_time<-system.time(large_vec1+large_vec2)[1]
+loop_time<-system.time(add_vecs(large_vec1,large_vec2))[1]
+vec_time
 {% endhighlight %}

 {% highlight text %}
-##    user  system elapsed
+## user.self
-##   0.000   0.000   0.001
+##         0
 {% endhighlight %}

 {% highlight r %}
-system.time(add_vecs(large_vec1,large_vec2))
+loop_time
 {% endhighlight %}

 {% highlight text %}
-##    user  system elapsed
+## user.self
-##  23.393   0.001  23.441
+##    23.239
 {% endhighlight %}

-Wow, almost 7 orders of magnitude difference in time!
+Wow, quite a difference in time!
 It is examples like this that lead to all the talk around why R is slow at looping.
 In general I agree that  if there is an obvious vectorized/base solution (in this case the simply adding the two vectors, use that.
 That being said, it isn't always obvious what the vectorized solution would be.
 In that case there are some easy things to do to speed this up.
 With loops that write to object and that object is getting re-sized, but we also know the final size of that object we can do one simple thing to dramatically improve perfomance: pre-allocate your memory, like this: